 Ash Wednesday signals the beginning of Lenten season for Christians.
 It takes place 46 days before Easter and the day after Shrove Tuesday.

-Ash Wednesday services focus on the death and repentance the ashes represent.
+Those who celebrate Ash Wednesday reflect, fast, repent and celebrate.
+The ashes represent death and repentance and Ash Wednesday services focus on both.
 In many churches, the ashes are made from the palm branches that are burned from the previous Palm Sunday service.

 Following a service or mass, the pastor or priest will invite their congregation to receive the ashes on their forehead.
 A cross pattern or other similar mark is made.